slowbot-mobot/blog/src/posts/2016/07/23/before-finding-a-solution-first-find-a-problem.md

 Horrible, isn’t it?
 A function whose contents are essentially just three lines (and could be shrunk even further, but for the sake of clarity I left them as is) ballooned out to the hideous monstrosity above for no reason other than intellectual laziness.
 Here’s a (likely incomplete) list of problems that I saw in my thinking.

-1. Failure to understand what was going to be used as input:
+* Failure to understand what was going to be used as input:

 This seems to be particularly obvious when I thought about it.
 The form I used to input the date was 2016/02/1 for single digit day numbers and 2016/02/12 for double digit day numbers.
 In both formats, the month takes up the same two positions when the date is turned to a string.
 Equally as important, the day will always be in the same position.

-2. Failure to understand how the language will interpret the input:
+* Failure to understand how the language will interpret the input:

 The problem above stems from a lack of thought into how Javascript will reads numbers.
-Compared to something like C++ where there there are a variety of number types Javascript only uses one.
+Compared to something like C++ where there there are a variety of number types (int, float,  double, etc.) Javascript only uses one.
 When ’04’ is seen as a number in Javascript (as opposed to a string), it interprets it as ‘4’ (again, as a number and not a string).
 There’s no need to overcomplicate the reading of something that will self-correct to what you’re looking for anyways.